pgorithm/xgamma-gui-tool/README.md

 - **Reference image**: Test pattern with gradients and color blocks for visual calibration
 - **Sliders**: Horizontal sliders for each color channel (Red, Green, Blue) and overall gamma (All)
 - **Value inputs**: Numeric fields showing current slider values (editable)
+- **Keyboard control**: Click a slider or value field to focus it, then use the keyboard arrows (Shift+arrow for 10× steps) to adjust without using the mouse
 - **Reset button**: Resets all values to 1.0 and removes autostart entries
 - **Save to Autostart button**: Saves current settings to be applied on system startup